 You should carry on taking your normal medications that you were on before surgery, unless specifically told to stop.
-Some medications will need to be monitored closely after surgery and sometimes the dose should be adjusted.
-This is particularly important with medications for diabetes, blood pressure, depression or epilepsy.
-Your GP can help you with this.
 Some tablets taken in the first six weeks after your operation may need to be crushed.

-We advise you continue wearing your TED stockings for 10 days post operation.
+We advise you continue wearing your TED stockings for 10 days after your operation.
 This is to reduce the chance of blood clots that can form in the legs and can go to the lungs.

 If you have successfully managed to stop smoking prior to your surgery, then you should maintain this postoperatively.
-Smoking can cause ulceration and narrowing at the surgical joins that have been created.
-It is important that you refrain from alcohol post surgery until you have got used to your new stomach, and then drink only in moderation as it will have a much more potent effect.
+Smoking can slow the healing of the stapled edge of the stomach, and cause ulcers and bleeding.
+It is also important that you refrain from alcohol post surgery until you have got used to your new stomach.
+When you do want to start alcohol again, do so only in moderation: it can have a more potent effect, and contains a lot of calories.